aeft/SGEMM_CUDA/src_practice/README.md

 Although threads in a warp issue memory accesses in parallel, the memory system itself has limited service parallelism, constrained by channels, banks, and transaction pipelines.

 When a warp generates many memory transactions, these transactions contend for the same memory resources and are partially serialized.
 Since a warp cannot proceed until all its memory transactions complete, this contention causes the entire warp to stall.

+### Kernel 3: Shared Memory Blocking

+1. Use shared memory to reuse global memory data and reduce global memory traffic.
+2. Each thread still computes one element of C.

+#### Hints

+1. Based on Kernel 2.
+2. For each thread block, iteratively load blocks (aka tiles) from A and B along the K dimension into shared memory.
+3. Use `__syncthreads()` to ensure all threads in the block finish loading before computation.
+Similarly, use `__syncthreads()` after computation to ensure all threads finish using shared memory before loading new data.
+4. With K-dimension tiling of size T (e.g., 32):
+   - Global memory loads are reduced from O(2MNK) to O(2MNK / T).
+   - Each element loaded from global memory is reused.
+   - Shared memory accesses remain O(2MNK), but are much cheaper than global memory accesses.